Giorgio Chinaglia: Personal life

-In 1970, married his first wife, Connie Eruzione, daughter of a retired American army sergeant who was living in Italy and cousin of Mike Eruzione, member of the gold medal-winning 1980 United States men's national ice hockey team that won the "Miracle on Ice" game against the Soviet Union.
+In 1970, Chinaglia married his first wife, Connie Eruzione, daughter of a retired American army sergeant who was living in Italy and cousin of Mike Eruzione, member of the gold medal-winning 1980 United States men's national ice hockey team that won the "Miracle on Ice" game against the Soviet Union.
 They had three children together: Cynthia, Giorgio Jr. and Stephanie.
 After his divorce with his first wife, Chinaglia married Angela Cacioppo; they had two children: Anthony and Donald.

 In 1979, Chinaglia became a naturalized American citizen, telling The New York Times Magazine reporter Diane Ackerman that he proudly kept his citizenship papers in his locker next to his bottle of Chivas Regal.

-In 1996, Chinaglia was given a two-year prison sentence for fraudulent and false bankruptcy in the financial statements attributable to the management of Fin Lazio (1986–87), the financial owner of S.S.
-Lazio.
+In 1996, Chinaglia was given a two-year prison sentence for fraudulent and false bankruptcy in the financial statements attributable to the management of Fin Lazio (1986–87), the financial owner of Lazio.
 He was Lazio's club president from 1983 to 1985, and was investigated by Italian authorities over a failed attempt to buy the club in 2006 over money laundering allegations involving suspected associates of the Casalesi clan, a clan of the Camorra crime syndicate.
-He had previously attempted to buy another Italian club, U.S. Foggia, in 2004, but that attempt also failed after money laundering allegations and he fled to the United States.
+He had previously attempted to buy another Italian club, Foggia, in 2004, but that attempt also failed after money laundering allegations and he fled to the United States.
 In October 2006, Chinaglia was also accused of extortion and manipulation and an arrest warrant was issued by the Guardia di Finanza, but he remained a fugitive due to him residing in the United States.
 In November 2007, Chinaglia was fined €4.2 million by the Commissione Nazionale per le Società e la Borsa for the alleged intention of a Hungarian chemical-pharmaceutical group to acquire the majority stake in S.S.
 Lazio.
 In July 2008, another arrest warrant was issued to Chinaglia.
-Football Show co-host Charlie Stillitano said Chinaglia never returned to Italy because "He never wanted to take the chance".
+Football Show co-host Charlie Stillitano said Chinaglia never returned to Italy because "he never wanted to take the chance".

 At the time of his death, Chinaglia was co-host of a daily football talk show, The Football Show on Sirius Satellite Radio.

 Chinaglia died in Naples, Florida of a heart attack on 1 April 2012.
 His body was brought back to Rome for burial at Cimitero Flaminio, in the chapel of the Maestrelli family, where former Lazio coach Tommaso Maestrelli is buried.
 The Giorgio Chinaglia Foundation, a non-profit organisation to help youth football programmes and disabled children, was later formed by the three children from his first marriage.